smpotts/smpotts.github.io/_posts/2023-09-16-confusing-rails-variables.md

 ```

 There are many more confusing and powerful language features I've learned in Ruby, and many more I have yet to encounter, but these are a few I find especially valuable to understand.

-Photo: International Tennis Hall of Fame in Newport, RI